lf-lang/lf-nRF52/README.md

 There is quie a bit of work to do before the nRF52 support is ready for prime time.
 Here is a working list:

-- [ ] Merge the nrf52 branch into lingua-franca and update instructions below
+- [ ] Merge the nrf52 branch into lingua-franca and update instructions below.
-- [ ] Support soft device
+- [ ] Support soft device (in reactor-c, find "FIXME: If softdevice is enabled").
-- [ ] Fix timer overflow (LF program stops running after about 2 hours)
+- [ ] Fix timer overflow (LF program stops running after about 2 hours).
-- [ ] Support nRF53 devices with threaded runtime to use both cores
+- [ ] Support nRF53 devices with threaded runtime to use both cores.
 - [ ] Extend NRF52 target to support a `board` argument and handle switching boards.

 ## Setup